2022 MUSEUM DINNER REAFFIRMED OUR COMMITMENT TO PRESERVING CITY’S HISTORY

 It’s been a long struggle to establish a history museum in Pinole.
-It began in 2005 when the Faria House was moved to its current location, and while we had hoped we’d be open by now, we’re resolute in seeing our mission to fruition.
+We continue to look for a venue while the Pinole City Council debates renovating the historic Faria House.
+While we had hoped we’d be open by now, we’re resolute in seeing our mission to fruition.

-Many of the dinner attendees — there were 169 paid tickets — have donated to the museum (see page 5) and supported our advocacy before the city council.
-Three years after the museum’s last fundraiser and dinner they were still supporting us because they see the value in preserving our past history and making a lasting record of our present history.
+Many of the 2022 dinner attendees — there were 169 paid tickets — have donated to the museum and have supported our advocacy before the city council.
+They see the value in preserving our past history and making a lasting record of our present history.

 THANK YOU FOR VALUING CULTURE AND HISTORY!

 While a permanent home for the Pinole History Museum is still forthcoming, our approach is focused on public outreach — working with schools, the community, and local businesses to promote interest and excitement for the preservation of our historical past.